July 31, 2020

 July 22, 2020

-JUL 22, patients and their maladies: myocardial ischemia
+JUL 22, at heart: myocardial ischemia

 Authors' Note: There is variability in patients' response to the development of blockages in the coronary arteries.
 Part of this is due to the gradual development of collateral arteries or side branches, which may mitigate the effect of the obstructions to produce chronic symptoms or acute severe damage to heart muscle.
 The net impact on flow can be assessed through imaging showing blood flow to heart muscle at rest and stress, with nuclear or other studies of myocardial perfusion (‘gated SPECT’).

-You can view these verses in a wider context by proceeding to 'Nurse-Verse: Patients and their Maladies' on our full-service blog "Edifying Nonsense".
+You can view more poems on this topic by proceeding to "Cardiologic Tracings: AT HEART" (parts #1 and #2) on our full-service blog "Edifying Nonsense".
 Click HERE!

 July 21, 2020